tytydraco/yessleep/out/The_dark_road.md

 10am, I drove back to my house, later that day I looked at my phone, and in my pocket was a letter, written in red:

-*”Dear John, we hope that you would visit us again.”*
+*”Dear J, we hope that you would visit us again.”*

 It’s 3pm now, I went to the door, checked, and there was no one outside, it’s supposed to be sunny but instead, everything was dark.
 I opened my phone’s navigation app, it first showed me at my house (a sigh of relief), but then… it wrote: